-- 3.2.1 Appendix F should be read in conjunction with Section 3.2 (Transport Assessments and Transport Statements). - 3.2.2 Paragraph 113 of the latest National Planning Policy Framework (NPPF) (2021) outlines that all developments that will generate significant amounts of movement should be required to provide a Travel Plan, and the application should be supported by a Transport Statement or Transport Assessment so that the likely impacts of the proposal can be assessed. - 3.2.3 All significant developments seeking planning approval in North Tyneside will be required to submit a Transport Assessment or Transport Statement.
-Early

-- engagement with the Council is required to ensure that an appropriate document is submitted. - 3.2.4 A Transport Assessment must provide a detailed examination of the demand for travel generated by a development and how this can be accommodated in a safe and sustainable way on the local highway network in the year of opening and the agreed future year scenario.
+- 3.2.1 Appendix G to be read in conjunction with Section 3.2 (Transport Assessments and Transport Statements). - 3.2.2 Paragraph 113 of the latest National Planning Policy Framework (NPPF) (2021) outlines that all developments that will generate significant amounts of movement should be required to provide a Travel Plan, and the application should be supported by a Transport Statement or Transport Assessment so that the likely impacts of the proposal can be assessed. - 3.2.3 All significant developments seeking planning approval in North Tyneside will be required to submit a Transport Assessment or Transport Statement.
+Early engagement with the Council is required to ensure that an appropriate document is submitted. - 3.2.4 A Transport Assessment must provide a detailed examination of the demand for travel generated by a development and how this can be accommodated in a safe and sustainable way on the local highway network in the year of opening and the agreed future year scenario.
 Any detrimental impacts the development may have on the surrounding transport network, local community and the environment should be mitigated whilst also maximising the positive impacts of the development.
-The Transport Assessment will be accompanied by a robust Travel Plan and a Travel Plan Bond. - 3.2.5 A Transport Statement is a less detailed evaluation of the transport impacts of a development and will be submitted when a development is anticipated to generate limited new transport movements. - 3.2.6 The thresholds above which a Transport Assessment or Transport Statement is required and the Council's requirements for the completion of these documents are set out in Appendix F. The Council reserves the right to require a Transport Assessment or Transport Statement at lower levels where considered appropriate. - 3.2.7 Failure to submit a satisfactory Transport Assessment or Transport Statement where appropriate to assess the overall motorised traffic impact of the development may render the application invalid and could result in refusal of planning approval. - 3.2.8 In accordance with the requirements of the Department for Transport's Circular 02/2013 Strategic Road Network (SRN) and the delivery of sustainable development; consultation at pre-application stage with National Highways is required for any development that has a material impact on the SRN.
-The coverage and detail of the Transport Assessment or Transport Statement would need to be agreed with National Highways. - 3.2.9 Developers should be mindful of the National Highways Document 'The strategic road network: Planning for the future' stating:
+The Transport Assessment will be accompanied by a robust Travel Plan and a Travel Plan Bond.

+- 3.2.5 A Transport Statement is a less detailed evaluation of the transport impacts of a development and will be submitted when a development is anticipated to generate limited new transport movements. - 3.2.6 The thresholds above which a Transport Assessment or Transport Statement is required and the Council's requirements for the completion of these documents are set out in Appendix G. The Council reserves the right to require a Transport Assessment or Transport Statement at lower levels where considered appropriate. - 3.2.7 Failure to submit a satisfactory Transport Assessment or Transport Statement where appropriate to assess the overall motorised traffic impact of the development may render the application invalid and could result in refusal of planning approval. - 3.2.8 In accordance with the requirements of the Department for Transport's Circular 02/2013 Strategic Road Network (SRN) and the delivery of sustainable development; consultation at pre-application stage with National Highways is required for any development that has a material impact on the SRN.
+The coverage and detail of the Transport Assessment or Transport Statement would need to be agreed with National Highways.